-Entry requirements for IB: Grade 4+ in GCSE Physical Education (if studied).
+Entry requirements for IB: Grade 4+ in GCSE Physical Education (if studied) or a Grade 4 in Biology.

 Medicine

 Physiotherapy

 Chiropractic

 Physical Education teaching

 Nutrition

 Sports Science

 Sports Technology

 Sports Psychology

 Sports Coaching

 Biology Psychology Chemistry

 Sports, exercise and health science (SEHS) is an experimental science that combines academic study with the acquisition of practical and investigative skills.
 It is an applied science course with aspects of biological and physical science being studied in the specific context of sports, exercise and health.
 The subject matter goes beyond the traditional science subjects to offer a deeper understanding of the issues related to sports, exercise and health in the 21st century.